baketti/Community-Forum/README.md

 - Core: contains essential components, services and configurations that are required throughout the application;
 - Features: houses the primary functionality of the application, including components, services, and routes related to specific features.
 Each feature is encapsulated within its own module;
 - Shared: includes reusable components and directives that are shared across multiple modules;

+## Pages

+The `pages` directory, stored within multiple modules, contains components that represent entire views within the application.
+The main views are:

+- Landing page: The introductory page of the application.
+- Login: The user login view.
+- Registration: The user registration view.
+- Users List: Displays the list of users.
+- User Details: Shows detailed information for a specific user.
+- Posts List: Displays the list of posts.
+- Error Views: Handles different error states like Forbidden, Not Found or Network Error.

 ## State Management